Find Healthcare Schools

 • Inhalation Therapist

 In 2016, there was an estimated number of 130,200 jobs in the United States for Respiratory Therapist.
 New jobs are being produced at a rate of 23.3% which is above the national average.
 The Bureau of Labor Statistics predicts 30,400 new jobs for Respiratory Therapist by 2026.
-There will be an estimated 9,800 positions for Respiratory Therapist per year.
+The BLS estimates 9,800 yearly job openings in this field.

 undefined